nuclearkatie/schema-checker/README.md

 # Cyclus-schema-checker

-Simple tool to check if all prototypes defined as <facilities> are deployed by a NullInst and vice versa
+Simple tool to check if all prototypes defined as <facilities> are deployed by a NullInst or DeployInst, and vice versa